The data management business, Manifest Information Services, began administration proceedings this month.

 Who is Manifest Information Services?

-Manifest Information Services is a company that work from Freebournes Court, Newland Street in Witham.
+Manifest Information Services is a company that works from Freebournes Court, Newland Street in Witham.
 They employ approximately 30 members of staff and offer a very specialist service.

 The business analyses companies on behalf of investors and helps them prepare for events that include decision-making like annual general meetings.
 They also advise on corporate governance issues worldwide.